Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

-Helicobacter pylori (H. pylori) is a common type of bacteria that can cause an infection in the lining of the stomach and upper intestine.
-People are usually infected with the bacteria as children, but may not have symptoms until they are adults.
+H. pylori bacteria infect the lining of the stomach and upper intestine.
+People are usually infected with the bacteria as children but do not have symptoms until they are adults.

 What are the signs and symptoms of an H. pylori infection?